daveheseltine/productivity-app/README.md

  ## Installation

- This application needs installation of create-react-appas well as npm packages hammer.js and masonry.js
+ This application needs installation of create-react-app as well as React libraries hammer.js and masonry.js

  ## Usage

- see deployed page at:
+ see deployed page at: https://mellow-clafoutis-de2706.netlify.app/

  ## License